Salesforce Lightning Flow — Using Advanced SOQL

 Note that in this pattern, I create a Requests class to store the inputs that my SOQL query will need and a Results class to define the values that my flow action will return to the flow.

-In my example, I carry out my SOQL query in two parts.
+In this particular example, I carry out my SOQL query in two parts.
 I first retrieve the name of the user and then retrieve a count of all cases associated with that user name.

 I then create a Result instance and pack it with the important values returned with my queries: